 “ERP is now entering its third era, resulting in the end of the predictable ERP world of the past two decades,” noted a 2014 report by IT consulting firm Gartner.

 Meanwhile, another global research company, International Data Corp., has forecast that the ERP software market will total $23.8 billion worldwide by 2018.

 ERP professionals can expect to work in a fast-paced, cross-functional environment.
 In addition to being proficient in verbal and written communication, these individuals should have strong analytical and organizational skills, as well as the ability to find innovative solutions to various challenges.

 Attaining a bachelor’s degree in Computer Information Systems or a related discipline can provide individuals with an entry point into the field of enterprise resource planning.
-However, employers may prefer candidates with advanced degrees, such as a Master of Science in Information Technology with a Specialization in Enterprise Resource Planning.
+However, employers may prefer candidates with advanced degrees, such as a Master of Science in Information Technology.

 Employers may also require candidates to be proficient with ERP software or have knowledge or experience relevant to a particular industry, such as healthcare, or to a particular business process, such as supply chain management.